 3. Provide Extension for identification, distribution, and importance of Brown Marmorated Stink Bug in western vineyards.

-RESULTS AND DISCUSSION
+Description of activities conducted to accomplish each objective and results for each objective

 1. Survey key Oregon and California viticulture areas for BMSB presence.

+Methods.
 Surveys focused on high-risk regions containing vineyards and wineries in close proximity to high traffic areas such as highways, urban centers, throughways and railroad lines.
 Initial beat sheet sampling in the aforementioned areas and in California included Sonoma, Napa and Lodi.
 Pheromone-baited pyramid traps (Khrimian et al. 2014) were used in conjunction with monitoring using beat sheets.
 The BMSB pheromone traps were placed in the center of each row selected for beat sheet sampling.
 BMSB were additionally sampled from study vineyards using beat sheet sampling every two weeks starting in August from two rows, once on the vineyard edge and once in the center of the same block.
 Our goal was to start surveys of California vineyard regions before the reported movement of BMSB into commercial vineyards.
 The vineyard regions sampled were California’s north coast wine grape region (Mendocino, Napa and Sonoma counties), Lodi-Woodbridge wine grape region, and San Joaquin Valley (Fresno County).
 All vineyard surveys were conducted in concert with other ongoing studies, with outreach to participating farmers on BMSB description and potential presence.
 At each site, about 100 vines were visually sampled every 2–4 weeks.
 Specifically, in Mendocino County, 6 vineyard sites around Ukiah and Hopland (4 Chardonnay, 1 Merlot, 1 Grenache) were sampled as part of a leafhopper project.
-In Napa County, seven vineyard sites (2 Cabernet Sauvignon near St. Helena, 1 Cabernet Sauvignon near Oakville, 1 Chardonnay near Yountville, 1 Merlot near Carneros and 1 Pinot Noir and 1 Chardonney near Carneros) were sampled as part of a red blotch or vine mealybug study.
+In Napa County, seven vineyard sites (2 Cabernet Sauvignon near St. Helena, 1 Cabernet Sauvignon near Oakville, 1 Chardonnay near Yountville, 1 Merlot near Carneros and 1 Pinot Noir and 1 Chardonnay near Carneros) were sampled as part of a red blotch or vine mealybug study.
 In Stanislaus and Stockton counties (Lodi Woodbridge wine grape region) three vineyards were sampled (1 Cabernet Sauvignon, 1 Pinot Noir, 1 Chardonnay) and in Fresno County five table grape blocks (2 Thompson seedless, 3 flame seedless were sampled).
 An additional sampling protocol was followed in three vineyard blocks in Sacramento, Yolo and Amador counties for all Hemipteran insects, but have yet to find any BMSB at any of these sites.
 Sampling at these sites has been conducted by visual observations and sweeping of grape foliage and other vegetation present in and adjacent to the vineyards.
 To date, no BMSB were found during these field visits in California.

 Sampling in Oregon included seven vineyards in the northern Willamette Valley.
 There were no clear differences in between sampling sites and data from all vineyards were pooled for the 2015 season.